-If you are receiving a maintenance loan from Student Finance, you will need to bring your University or College Payment Advice to the Financial Office in the Essex Building when you wish to trigger the payment, see here for further information.
+If you are receiving a maintenance loan from Student Finance, you will need to bring your University or College Payment Advice to the Financial Office in the Essex Building when you wish to trigger the payment.
+Please read the further information.

 Other sources of welcome and information

 There are many other University organisations which provide welcome activities and/or useful services.
 These include:

 - Pre-arrival Freshers' Events 2019, UK and overseas (PDF)

 - Cambridge University Student Union (CUSU)